p/vcproj2cmake/README.txt

 === Epilogue ===

-Whenever something needs better explanation, just tell me and I'll try to improve it.
+Whenever something needs better explanation, just tell me and I'll try to improve it (I'm constantly rewording many parts of this README).
 Dito if you think that some mechanism is poorly implemented (we're still at pre-Beta stage!).

 Despite being at a semi-finished stage, the converter is now more than usable enough to successfully build and install/package a very large project consisting of many dozen sub projects.

 Happy hacking,